alditoOt/Momodora-Moonlit-Farewell-Randomizer/README.md

 With this setting on, all Lumen Fairies count as location checks, and breaking them up no longer frees a lumen fairie.
 The Lumen Fairy is now part of the itempool, as Progressive Lumen Fairy, with each upgrade setting free 1 Lumen Fairy of the 30 needed for the Oracle check.
 (You can use this with the Oracle Sigil setting on or off).

 ## Victory Condition
 You can choose which boss to defeat in order to consider the game as finished.
-If you pick Dora, the fight is available right after the cutscenes.
+If you pick Dora, the fight is available right after the end credits.

 # Items and Locations
 ## Locations Checks